Where dog meets companion.

 marketing and placement

 With so many homeless pets in Georgia in need of a home, it's a tough market with lots of competition.
-We help folks sharpen their marketing efforts to reach as many people as possible about adoptable pets.
-We also provide coaching and assist with applicant screening, home visit, and referral checks where needed.
+We help folks sharpen their marketing efforts to reach as many people as possible with adoptable pets.
+We also provide coaching and assist with applicant screening, home visits, background/referral checks where needed.
 Key to placement is responsiveness.
-If you ask for our help, please be prepared to be UBER responsive to inquiries.
+If you ask for our help, please be prepared to be uber responsive to inquiries.